US Southwest swelters under dangerous heat wave, with new records on track

 In Sacramento, the California State Fair kicked off with organizers canceling planned horseracing events due to concerns for animal safety.
 Pet owners around the Southwest were urged to keep their animals mostly inside.

-Associated Press reporters Julie Watson in San Diego.
-Ken Ritter in Las Vegas, John Antczak in Los Angeles and Susan Montoya in Albuquerque, New Mexico, contributed to this report.
+Associated Press reporters Michael Blood in Los Angeles, Ken Ritter in Las Vegas, and Susan Montoya in Albuquerque, New Mexico, contributed to this report.

-Note: This story has been updated to correct the number of people under heat advisories, watches and warnings in the U.S. Over 110 million Americans live in those zones, not 110,000.